On algebraically closed fields with a distinguished subfield: Classification and independence

 \section{Classification and independence}

-In this section, we will work inside $\mathbb{M}\models \ACF_T$ a monster model.
+In this section we will assume that $T$ is complete (\cref{complete} implies that $\ACF_T$ is also complete) and we will work inside a monster model $\mathbb{M}\vDash \ACF_T$.
 Denote $P:=P_\M$.

-Assuming $T$ is $\NSOP_1$, we will define an independence relation $\forkindep^*$ on $\M$, and prove that it implies Kim-dividing (in fact, Kim$^u$ dividing, see \cref{def kim u dividing}) With this result, we would prove that $\ACF_T$ is $\NSOP_1$, and that under certain conditions $\forkindep^*$ is the Kim-independence.
-Then, we will expand this result to simplicity and stability.
+Assuming $T$ is $\NSOP_1$, we will define an independence relation $\forkindep^*$ on $\M$ and prove that it implies Kim-dividing (in fact, Kim$^u$ dividing, see \cref{def kim u dividing}) With this result, we will prove that $\ACF_T$ is $\NSOP_1$ and that under certain conditions $\forkindep^*$ is the Kim-independence.
+We will then expand this result to simplicity and stability.

 We will also prove that stability lifts from $T$ to $\ACF_T$ using a different approach, by counting types.
 This approach will let us extend the result to $\lambda$-stability.